 Originally a Russian research station, Oasis Guesthouse is now a tastefully refurbished inn and the only 'hard roof' commercial base in Antarctica.
-Situated in the Schirmacher Oasis in Queen Maud Land, the Guesthouse is adjacent to the Russian base Novolazarevskaya and only 15km from th ALCI Airbase, the only runway servicing flights out of Cape Town in South Africa.
-This makes Oasis Guesthouse the perfect staging post for expeditions, treks and flights to the South Pole, Atka Bay emperor penguins and the spectacular mountains of Holtana and Ulvetana.
+Situated in the Schirmacher Oasis in Queen Maud Land, the Guesthouse is adjacent to the Russian base Novolazarevskaya (Novo) and only 15km from ALCI Airbase, the runway servicing flights out of Cape Town in South Africa.
+This makes Oasis Guesthouse the perfect staging post for expeditions, treks and flights to the South Pole, emperor penguins colonies and the spectacular mountains of Holtanna and Ulvetanna.

 Oasis Guesthouse is a permanent structure but only used during the Antarctic summer season from November to January.
 It comprises three main buildings - House One, which holds the kitchen, dining room, bathroom with toilet, shower and washing facilities, a large bunk room and staff quarters.
 House Two is the primary accommodation block with 15 beds spread across 6 rooms and its own toilet.
 House 3 contains another kitchen and dining area and can also be used as a library, cinema, lounge area or additional accommodation.
 It also has its own toilet.
 These beautifully constructed timber buildings are more reminiscent of ski chalets than a Russian station.